inrupt/solid-client-js/src/e2e-node/README.md

 1. At the root, run `npm install`.
 2. Copy `.env.example` to `.env.test.local`.
-3. Run `npx @inrupt/generate-oidc-token` to obtain the credentials of the Pod you want the test to run against, and add them to `.env.test.local`.
+3. Ask the Pod Provider hosting the test Pods to register your end-to-end test user as a client, and enter its client secret into `.env.test.local`.
 4. You can now run `npm run e2e-test-node` from the root.

 ## Running these End-to-End-specific tests from an IDE